What is Extracorporeal Membrane Oxygenation (ECMO)?

-Who needs ECMO?
+Who needs the ECMO Program?

 Within the ICU at Children's Colorado, we see thousands of sick children every year.
 Most of these kids do not require ECMO to support their heart and lungs.
 There are, however, a small number of children (about 20-40 patients per year) who require ECMO to help them get better and go home.
 While ECMO does not help all patients, it is sometimes the best and only option.